You’ve decided to ditch the razors for good, so now that laser hair removal is your next move, it’s time to prepare.

 Does the clinic offer a numbing agent to reduce discomfort?

-Not all laser clinics offer something that will help reduce a client’s pain or discomfort, and while that might not be an issue for some, mTany first timers prefer to at least have the option.
+Not all laser clinics offer something that will help reduce a client’s pain or discomfort, and while that might not be an issue for some, many first-timers prefer to at least have the option.
 The most popular form of numbing is a cryogenic cooling spray, which is released with each laser pulse.